Cyld cutaneous syndrome

 What causes CYLD cutaneous syndrome?

-Is CYLD cutaneous syndrome hereditary?
+Does CYLD cutaneous syndrome run in families?

-• In patients with multiple CCS skin tumours, these are hereditary and are typically passed on to half of their children.
-There is usually a family history, but some people may develop it for the first time in their family.
-A blood test can be carried out to determine whether or not someone has the fault in the CYLD Your clinician can advise you on blood tests that are available to confirm a potential genetic link.
+A blood test can be carried out to determine whether someone has the variation in the CYLD gene.
+Your dermatologist can advise you about the blood tests that are available to confirm a potential genetic link.

 What does CYLD cutaneous syndrome look like?